TaniMasanori/PDF2Anki/Project_plan.md

 , ensuring that complex content is preserved in Markdown form.
 Output Flashcards: Basic Anki cards with a front (question) and back (answer).
 The flashcards will target key facts or concepts from the PDF.
 For example, a slide about a definition could become a “What is X?” card.
 We will let the user specify the number of cards to generate and possibly the focus (e.g. definitions, concepts, or questions covering each section).
 No Pre-trained Model: We are not training a custom model.
 Instead, we will use an API (likely a GPT-4 based service) to generate flashcard text from the Markdown.
 Prompt engineering will be crucial to guide the AI to produce useful Q&A pairs.
-Platform: Development and demo will be on Windows (the team’s working OS).
-Marker API will be run as a local Python service on Windows (no Docker).
+Platform: Development and demo will be on Windows (the team’s working OS) using WSL (Windows Subsystem for Linux).
+Marker API will be run as a local Python service inside WSL (no Docker).
 Anki Desktop (Windows version) will be used to import and display the cards.
 Methodology and Approach
 Step 1: PDF to Markdown Conversion
 Tool: We will use Marker API (GitHub: adithya-s-k/marker-api) to convert PDFs to Markdown.
 Marker API provides a REST endpoint to convert PDFs “quickly and accurately” into Markdown format